-- a) To preserve the unique character of the Village Area. - b) To permit a mix of uses that are compatible within a rural village setting and do not inhibit or conflict with future residential development outside the Village Area. - c) To support employment or service based opportunities in the Village Area. - d) To recognize West Hespeler Avenue as a main roadway within the Plan Area that may be redeveloped to feature a broad mix of businesses, amenities and services as the community continues to grow.
+- a) To preserve the unique character of the Village Area. - b) To permit a mix of uses that are compatible within a rural village setting and do not inhibit or conflict with future residential development outside the Village Area. - c) To recognize West Hespeler Avenue as a main roadway within the Plan Area that may be redeveloped to feature a broad mix of businesses, amenities and services as the community continues to grow.